pdlfs/deltafs-umbrella/README.cray.md

-**This file is written for collaborators that are willing to run experiments using deltafs on Cray systems.**
+**This file is written for our fine collaborators that are kind enough to experiment with deltafs on their Cray systems.**

 [![Build Status](https://travis-ci.org/pdlfs/deltafs-umbrella.svg?branch=master)](https://travis-ci.org/pdlfs/deltafs-umbrella)